Tag: book tag

 I chose Rick Riordan’s Heroes of Olympus series.
 I don’t want to go to Hades or Tartarus, but I would love to go to Camp Half-Blood if it was a real place.
 Also, if I wasn’t afraid of flying or traveling across the ocean, I would love to go to Greece or Rome.
 Or Anna and the French Kiss.
 I would love to go to SOAP/Paris.

-5. Pick a book that has your favorite color on it.
+5. Pick a mark of athenabook that has your favorite color on it.house of hades

 I, like a lot of other people, do not have a favorite color.
 So I chose Mark of Athena or House of Hades for this answer, because ithas a lot of colors on it, and I just think that the covers to the Heroes of Olympus series are amazing.
 I know, I chose this series for